Configure mTLS Between APISIX and Upstream

 - Install Docker.

-- Install cURL to send requests to the service for test.
+- Install cURL to send requests to the service for testing.

 - Follow the Getting Started tutorial to start a new APISIX instance in Docker.